sahassan012/movie-review-analysis-myVector/README.md

 * ... rest of the lines : ratings 1-5

 ## How to run program in shell
-From the project directory execute:\n
+From the project directory execute:\
 ```$>./a.out movie1.txt```